We may earn money or products from the companies or links mentioned in this post.

 Don’t go?
 Just kidding.
 I always try and remember a crowded day at Disney is still better than a day at home.

 Even trying to avoid the busiest times of day, you will still have to endure crowds.
-It will be important to prioritize your activities, have a flexible game plan, and utilize fastpass.
-You can read more about surviving Disney’s on season and managing the crowds by checking out THIS POST.
+It will be important to prioritize your activities, have a flexible game plan, and utilize Disneyland’s Maxpass or fastpass.

-What can you expect during Spring Break at Disneyland
+What special events can you enjoy during Spring Break at Disneyland?

 What are the park hours for spring break?